ChristopherLuciano/CryptoBatz-BiteChecker-ChromeExtension/README.md

 Disclaimers
 ------------------------------------
 I in no way guarantee this software to provide accurate results.
-I can not be held liably in any way for any side effects encountered from your use of this software.  **By using this software you agree that you do so by your own accord and at your own risk.**
+I can not be held liable in any way for any side effects encountered from your use of this software.  **By using this software you agree that you do so by your own accord and at your own risk.**

 Always check the official bite checker at [https://www.cryptobatz.com/bite-checker](https://www.cryptobatz.com/bite-checker) to ensure accurate status before taking any actions based upon the information given by this utility.